-By June 1, the compiler will provide a cumulative report of the numerical data (such as a table or chart) to the candidate and campus administration for use in the T&P file.
+By June 1 (October 1 for second-semester appointments), the compiler will provide a cumulative report of the numerical data (such as a table or chart) to the candidate and campus administration for use in the T&P file.

-- 3. By September 1, the candidate should provide the following material to the summary writer: - a copy of the candidate's Teaching Responsibilities chart and PCCTP-6 - the cumulative report of the candidate's numerical evaluation data along with all available written comments on the student evaluations - copies of other instruments or mechanisms authorized by the local campus for evaluating a candidate's teaching, such as peer evaluations - 4.
+- 3. By September 1 (February 1 for second-semester appointments), the candidate should provide the following material to the summary writer: - a copy of the candidate's Teaching Responsibilities chart and PCCTP-6 - the cumulative report of the candidate's numerical evaluation data along with all available written comments on the student evaluations - copies of other instruments or mechanisms authorized by the local campus for evaluating a candidate's teaching, such as peer evaluations - 4.
 Referring to the candidate's materials, the summary writer will compose a succinct overview of no more than two (2) pages.
 The summary should provide the context needed to interpret the evaluations fairly, enabling readers of the file outside the candidate's discipline and campus to understand his or her teaching responsibilities, including any special circumstances.
 The summary writer may also provide contextual information that he or she deems pertinent.
 Examples may include the following: - proportion of required to elective courses or general education to upper-level courses - student population (majors, non-majors, or mix) - course difficulty, discipline-specific challenges - notably small class size (which affects reliability of data pool) or large class size - trends or changes such as improvement over time responses to patterns of student criticism, etc. - 5.
-The writer will submit the narrative summary of teaching evaluations to the Office of the Palmetto College Chancellor, who will be responsible for placing it, accompanied by a copy of the cumulative report of numerical data and the student evaluation instrument, in the candidate's file (PCCTP-13) by November 1 or before the initial campus review.
+The writer will submit the narrative summary of teaching evaluations to the Office of the Palmetto College Chancellor, who will be responsible for placing it, accompanied by a copy of the cumulative report of numerical data and the student evaluation instrument, in the candidate's file (PCCTP-13) by November 1 (March 31 for second-semester appointments) or before the initial campus review.